infogulch/xtemplate/README.md

 xtemplate has since been refactored to be usable without Caddy.
-Instead, [xtemplate-caddy](https://github.com/infogulch/xtemplate-caddy) is published as a separate module that depends on this one.
+Instead, [xtemplate-caddy](https://github.com/infogulch/xtemplate-caddy) is published as a separate module that depends on this one and integrates xtemlpate into Caddy as a Caddy http middleware.

 `xtemplate` is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE)